|

 map-images from Google, Yahoo, Windows Live and Open

 Street maps.
-I especially like the terrain-view of Google
+Besides the very detailed Windows Live satellite maps, I especially like the terrain-view of Google

 Maps which shows the elevation lines.